bradford-hamilton/Ruby-On-Quails/guides/source/association_basics.md

 ##### `select`

 The `select` method lets you override the SQL `SELECT` clause that is used to retrieve data about the associated object.
-By default, Rails retrieves all columns.
+By default, Quails retrieves all columns.

 TIP: If you use the `select` method on a `belongs_to` association, you should also set the `:foreign_key` option to guarantee the correct results.